jason-christian-92/rag-pipeline-python/README.md

   * You can now call `query_documents(vectordata)` through the supabase API
 4. Replace the variables in .env with your own credentials
 5. Create a folder and fill it with PDF documents you want to convert to vector data
+6. Inside `prompts` folder, remove the `.example`-prefix so the script can load relevant prompts
+  * you can also customize your own prompts
-6. Install prerequisites libraries (`pip install -r requirements.txt`)
+7. Install prerequisite libraries (`pip install -r requirements.txt`)

 ## How to use